 Brian's Toronto Life Ep.3

 What the professionals need from their knives is rather different from home cooks.
 This isn't to say that home cooks may not consider these same needs but, for a professional cook, how your knife performs day in and day out can affect job performance drastically.
-For
+For a professional cook, the struggle of learning to keep one’s knives sharp is constant and real.

 For younger cooks, the internet is full of conflicting and confusing information about sharpening stones and methods.
 Most kitchen leaders/chefs want to teach sharpening to their team but something more important always comes up.
 We hear this constantly while talking to them in the store.
 To help with this, Tosho offers on-site sharpening demonstrations for restaurants upon request and for payment, we ask the BOH (Back of House) to feed the Tosho team something from their menu.
 Simple barter transaction, like the good old days.
 Because of the scheduling and other challenges, we don’t get asked often but luckily, this month, we were invited to the Le Germain Hotel’s kitchen to share our sharpening knowledge.